Prerequisite: A course that you must have ordinarily attempted all elements of before you are permitted to register for another particular course.

-If taken as part of a BSc degree, the following courses must be passed before this course may be attempted:
+If taken as part of a BSc degree, the following courses must be attempted before this course may be taken:

 - ST104a Statistics 1

 - MT105a Mathematics 1 or MT1174 Calculus or MT1186 Mathematical methods

 - Introduction to data analysis and decision-making.

 - Pivot tables.

 - Methods for selecting random samples.

 - Nonparametric tests.